 Johann Strauss Apartment

 The King of the Waltz lived here with his family for several years.
 As with so many of the composer residences, this one also enjoys a connection to a particularly iconic piece of music.
-Strauss wrote The Blue Danube here.
+Strauss wrote The Blue Danube at this location.

 (More on the Johann Strauss Apartment)